 8. Billy Pierce

 Billy Pierce, a left-handed pitching stalwart for the Chicago White Sox from 1949 to 1961, is one of the franchise’s greatest hurlers.
 A seven-time All-Star during his tenure with the White Sox, Pierce was known for his remarkable control and strikeout ability.
-His standout season came in 1956 when he won 20 games, contributing significantly to the White Sox’s American League pennant that year.
-Pierce led the league in strikeouts in 1953 and posted a career-best 1.97 ERA in 1955, showcasing his dominance on the mound.
+His standout season came in 1956 when he won 20 games, contributing significantly to the Sox’s AL pennant that year.
+Pierce led the league in strikeouts in 1953.
+In 1955 he posted a career-best 1.97 ERA, showcasing his dominance on the mound.

-A reliable and consistent pitcher, he recorded 186 victories during his time with the White Sox, placing him among the franchise’s all-time leaders in wins.
-Pierce also briefly worked as a White Sox broadcaster after his playing career, maintaining his connection to the organization and further endearing himself to fans.
+A reliable and consistent pitcher, Pierce recorded 186 victories during his time with the White Sox.
+He is among the franchise’s all-time leaders in wins.
+Pierce also briefly worked as a White Sox broadcaster after his playing career.
+This enabled him to maintain his connection to the organization and further endeared him to fans.

-Despite not being inducted into the Baseball Hall of Fame, Pierce’s contributions to the White Sox earned him enduring admiration, and his number 19 jersey was retired by the team in 1987.
+Pierce is not a member of the National Baseball Hall of Fame but the White Sox retired his number 19 jersey in 1987.

 Pierce is a rarity among players from the pre-Topps era: He only appeared on one trading card before 1951 (the 1947 Exhibits W461).
-From 1951 and beyond, he was a mainstay on baseball cards, but his best is the 1952 Bowman, which shows a full-color illustration of the southpaw rearing back to throw, wearing his road-gray Chicago uniform.
+From 1951 and beyond, he was a mainstay on baseball cards.
+His best White Sox card is the 1952 Bowman, which shows a full-color illustration of the southpaw rearing back to throw, wearing his road-gray uniform.
 Unless you’re looking for a low-pop PSA 9 or PSA 10, this card is readily available for around $50.

 7. Red Faber

 Urban Clarence “Red” Faber was a prominent pitcher for the Chicago White Sox during the Deadball Era and into the early years of the lively ball period.
-Faber, born on September 6, 1888, spent his entire 20-season Major League Baseball career with the White Sox, from 1914 to 1933.
+Born on September 6, 1888, he spent his entire 20-season Major League Baseball career with the White Sox, from 1914 to 1933.

-As a key member of the White Sox rotation, Faber contributed significantly to the team’s success, especially during their historic 1917 season when they secured their second World Series championship, as he threw 27 innings and won three games in the series against the New York Giants.
-In addition to his World Series success, Faber was a key contributor to the White Sox’s three American League pennants in the 1910s.
+As a key member of the White Sox rotation, Faber contributed significantly to the team’s success, especially during their historic 1917 championship season.
+He threw 27 innings and won three games in the series against the New York Giants.
+Faber was also a key contributor to the White Sox’s three AL pennants in the 1910s.

 Red Faber had impressive control and a repertoire of pitches that included a spitball – a pitch that later became illegal but was a formidable weapon during his playing days.
 When the spitball was banned, Faber was “grandfathered in” and ultimately he was the last pitcher to throw a spitter in the American League.